 As the Fund increases in size, it will obtain more investment exposure to property by buying units in the Wholesale Portfolio.
-Booster, also being the manager for the Wholesale Portfolio, is constantly looking for further suitable investment opportunities, consistent with its investment strategy, and to increase its level of diversification.
+Booster, in its role as the manager for the Wholesale Portfolio, continues to look for further suitable investment opportunities, consistent with its investment strategy, and to increase its level of diversification.

 As the Fund wholly invests into the Wholesale Portfolio, investors should have oversight of how their money is being invested by the Wholesale Portfolio.
-The diagram below illustrates the relationship between the Fund and the Wholesale Portfolio and provides a high-level overview of the key financial information that we consider relevant to investor's decision to invest in the Fund:
+The diagram below illustrates the relationship between the Fund and the Wholesale Portfolio and provides a high-level overview of the key financial information that we consider relevant to investor's decision to invest in the Fund.